Writing

 Two to four sentences — roughly 50 to 80 words — is the sweet spot.
 It should be scannable in under ten seconds and focus on your role, experience level, and one or two concrete strengths rather than a full list of duties.

 Yes.
 Applicant tracking systems scan the top of your CV first, so placing role-specific and industry keywords in your summary improves your match score before a human even sees it.
-Use the role and industry fields in this generator to pull in the right terminology.
+The role and industry fields in this generator pull in the right terminology automatically.

-what's the difference between a resume summary and an objective statement
+What is the difference between a resume summary and an objective statement?

 A summary highlights your existing experience and the value you bring; an objective statement says what you want from a job.
 Summaries are more effective for anyone with over two years of experience, which is most people using this tool.